Azure-Samples/ms-identity-javascript-tutorial/README.md

 - [Fiddler](https://www.telerik.com/fiddler) for monitoring your network activity and troubleshooting.
 - Following the [Azure AD Blog](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/bg-p/Identity) for keeping up-to-date with the latest developments.

-Please refer to each chapter's sub-folder for sample-specific recommendations.
+Please refer to each sample's readme for sample-specific recommendations.

 ## Contents